Idaho prosecutors explain tweet with ‘thin blue line’ flag - News Break

 BOISE, Idaho (AP) — The Ada County prosecutor’s office has received online criticism after promoting its services in honor of Crime Victims’ Rights Week last month with a post on Twitter where the thin blue line flag was visible in the background.

-The tweet included a link to a blog post that highlighted victim-witness coordinators who work to make victims feel empowered.
+The tweet included a link to a blog post that highlighted victim-witness coordinators who work to make victims “feel empowered when moving through the criminal justice system.”

-The Idaho Statesman reported the American Civil Liberties Union of Idaho and others questioned if the prosecutors also served police violence victims.
+Several people and organizations, including the American Civil Liberties Union of Idaho, questioned if the prosecutors also served residents who experienced police violence, the Idaho Statesman reported.

+“Whether they are victims of police brutality, whether they have experienced domestic violence at the hands of a law enforcement officer, that may all have implications on whether a victim may feel safe,” said Lauren Bramwell, a policy strategist for the ACLU of Idaho.

+The “thin blue line,” a reference to the blue of police uniforms, is a symbol worn to show support for law enforcement.
+But the symbol recently has become politically charged and used by counterprotesters at rallies for racial justice and the Black Lives Matter movement.

-The office said in a statement it did not intend to take any position other than to highlight the work of those who support crime victims.
+The Ada County prosecutor’s office told the Idaho Statesman in a statement that it did not intend to take any position other than to highlight the work of those who support crime victims.
+It noted that the photo with the flag was not taken in its office lobby but inside an office space that is not accessible to the public.

-The post Idaho prosecutors explain tweet with ‘thin blue line’ flag appeared first on Local News 8 .
+“We understand that our original message in the post was overshadowed by the controversy of the Thin Blue Line, which is in the background of the photo,” the statement said.
+“We know there is controversy behind that meaning today, but did not intend the photo of our victim witness coordinators to be a comment on that controversy.”